 TigerConnect is the leading provider of secure messaging solutions, and our HIPAA compliant messaging solutions are implemented in more than 4,000 medical facilities.
 Each month over 150 million secure messages are processed through our servers; helping healthcare organizations to streamline workflows, increase efficiency and enhance the standard of healthcare provided.

-As mentioned above, we have compiled a “HIPAA Compliance Statement” which you are invited to download and read for further information on the requirements for texting in compliance with HIPAA, or you are welcome to contact us with any questions you may have relating to the HIPAA compliant requirements or to arrange a free demonstration of TigerConnect in action.
+As mentioned above, we have compiled a “HIPAA Compliance Statement” which you are invited to download and read for further information on the requirements for texting in compliance with HIPAA, or you are welcome to contact us with any questions you may have relating to the HIPAA compliant requirements.

 See how TigerConnect helps 6,000+ healthcare teams collaborate seamlessly across the hall or across the health system.